VidFerris/TickTickStylesheet/README.md

 # Those things down the bottom right don't show up for me!
 You need to run the custom Javascript.
 If it doesn't work, find the line "setTimeout(initLowerRight, 1000\*5);" in the Javascript file and change the 5 to a larger number.
 This is a delay before loading in the custom page components, and it needs to occur after the main TickTick page has loaded.

-# Want to throw money at me in thanks?
-you can do this at https://ko-fi.com/randomini no pressure tho

 # List of Edits
 - Default fonts replaced with the Archivo Narrow font to maximise horizontal text density.
 - Glowy checkboxes!
 More important checkboxes are more glowy.